mywyau/devirl-frontend/README.md

 This is the repo for the dev-irl-frontend.
 On merge/push to main it will create/update AWS ECR image.

+It is using Nuxt3 which is a Vue based fullstack framework.
+Some aspects of the app utilises it's built in server/backend capabilities such as auth calls and health routes.

 ### In dev-quest-cdk repo to deploy

 To manually deploy the service to the cluster and run on AWS ECS Fargate, you can run: